How the State Spends Money and Why it Matters

 When the Legislature meets for its regular session in January, it has two separate budget recommendations to consider – the one the Legislative Finance Committee developed and the one proposed by the governor.
 To assist the Legislature in its review, the staffs of the LFC and the State Budget Division meet and prepare “difference sheets.”
 These sheets look at the differences between the two budget recommendations for each agency as well as each budgeted program within each agency.
 Difference sheets are presented at public hearings to the two committees that hold hearings on the budget proposals – the House Appropriations and Finance Committee (HAFC) and Senate Finance Committee (SFC).

 House Bill 2 Deadlines

-Every movement of the budget process is governed by deadlines established in state law by legislative joint rule.
-The legislative chamber that initiates the General Appropriation Act (usually the House) must transfer the bill to the other chamber within a certain allotment of days; that legislative chamber also must act upon it within a certain time frame; the GAA must then be approved by both chambers and transmitted to the governor by another predetermined deadline.
+Every movement of the budget process is governed by deadlines established in state law and by legislative joint rule.
+The legislative chamber that initiates – officially called the General Appropriation Act (GAA) – (usually the House) must transfer the bill to the other chamber within a certain allotment of days; that legislative chamber also must act upon it within a certain time frame; the GAA must then be approved by both chambers and transmitted to the governor by another predetermined deadline.
 Usually this process takes one or two months, depending on whether it is a short or long legislative session.

 The budget must be introduced as a bill before the Legislature can officially consider the budget proposals.
 This is traditionally done in the House of Representatives.
-That bill—the General Appropriation Act—is referred to as House Bill 2 (or HB 2) and is usually introduced during the first week of the legislative session.
-This initial draft is based on the executive budget recommendation and is not broken out into specific agencies, but overall areas such as “legislative branch,” “judiciary,” and “health and human services,” instead.
+That bill – the General Appropriation Act – is referred to as House Bill 2 (or HB 2) and is usually introduced during the first week of the legislative session.
+This initial draft does not have spending broken out into specific agencies, but overall areas such as “legislative branch,” “judiciary,” and “health and human services,” instead.
 This is because the initial HB 2 is merely a first draft that will be changed several times during the session.